 To enable the feature, go to Settings → General → Keyboard → One-handed keyboard → select the side (right or left).

 Your keyboard will look something like this.
 You can tap the < button to return to the normal keyboard.
-And the next time you want to access One-handed Keyboard, simply press and hold the Globe icon and select the left- or right-handed keyboard.
+The next time you want to access the one-handed keyboard, simply press and hold the globe icon and select the left- or right-handed keyboard.

 7. Shortcuts to Select and Edit Text Quicker

-While the external keyboard for iOS offers a variety of shortcuts support, the built-in software keyboard is not too far behind.
-Just instead of pressing keys, Apple has incorporated some easy gestures.
+While an external keyboard for iOS offers a variety of shortcut options, the built-in software keyboard is not too far behind.
+But, instead of pressing keys, Apple has incorporated some easy gestures.

 - A word – Double-tap the word with one finger.